-- The College shall pay 100% of the billed premium of the Extended Health Plan for employees covered thereby and subject to the eligibility requirements of the Plan.
-Effective October 1, 2001, t The Extended Health Plan shall be amended to provide for a combined maximum annual coverage for all covered paramedical services of \$1,500.
-Effective April 1, 2004, acupuncturists are added to the list of paramedical services. - 19.01 B Effective April 1, 2004 or such reasonable time as may be required, a Critical Illness/Catastrophic Event Insurance will be made available to employees with the full premiums to be paid by the employees.
+19.01 A The College shall pay 100% of the billed premium of the Extended Health Plan for employees covered thereby and subject to the eligibility requirements of the Plan.

+The Extended Health Plan shall provide for a combined maximum annual coverage for all covered paramedical services of \$1,500.
+Effective February 1, 2018, the Extended Health Plan shall provide for a combined maximum annual coverage for all covered paramedical services of \$2,000.

+19.01 B Effective April 1, 2004 or such reasonable time as may be required, a Critical Illness/Catastrophic Event Insurance will be made available to employees with the full premiums to be paid by the employees.